 Mr. Holdreith has handled jury verdicts of $34.7 million (St. Clair v.
 Canon); $25 million (St. Clair v.
 Sony) and $8 million (Personal Audio v.
 Apple), as well as defense wins including a successful defense of non-infringement after trial in an ANDA case involving the blockbuster drug Sensipar (Amgen v.
 Amneal), a judgment dismissing claims of infringement of three Orange Book listed patents leading to the launch of an abuse-deterrent formulation of oxycodone (Purdue v.
 Collegium), a summary judgement of non-infringement of ten patents (Auxilium v.
 Upsher Smith Labs), a trial judgment of invalidity of three patents (Purdue v.
 Actavis), and denial of an injunction after a bench trial, which later resulted in invalidity of the asserted patent (Medicis Pharm.
 Corp. v Upsher-Smith Labs).

 Lead trial counsel to defendant Amneal Pharmaceuticals in Amgen v.
 Amneal, a four-day Hatch-Waxman patent infringement trial before Judge Goldberg, sitting specially for the Federal District Court in Delaware.
 Obtained a defense finding of non-infringement on Amneal unique non-infringement defense that its proposed formulation of the blockbuster drug Sensipar does not infringe Markush limitations of the asserted patent.
 The case is Amgen v.
 Amneal et al., No. 1:16-cv-00853-MSG.
 The trial order and memorandum were issued on July 27, 2018.
+Further proceedings are pending.

 Lead counsel to IFS Industries, Inc. and an individual employee in defense of trade secret and related claims in the State District Court of Minnesota, Ramsey County, involving the alleged misappropriation of hot melt adhesive formulations containing amorphous poly-alpha olefins and heterophasic metallocene-catalyzed polypropylene.
 Obtained early dismissal of a claim seeking to gain ownership of certain IFS Industries patents and patent applications based on plaintiff’s refusal to join an indispensable party.
 Obtained an order requiring plaintiff to identify its alleged trade secrets with specificity prior to discovery.
 Following discovery and motion practice, including a motion by plaintiff to withdraw its trade secret count, the case was resolved by settlement.
 Adherent Laboratories, Inc. v.
 William Bunnelle and IFS Industries, Inc., No. 62-CV-16-531.